bryans99/counter-view/README.md

 # Looker Extension Vue Example

-THIS IS AN EXPERIMENT AND IS NOT OFFICIALLY (OR UNOFFICIALLY SUPPORTED).
+THIS IS AN EXPERIMENT AND IS NOT OFFICIALLY (OR UNOFFICIALLY) SUPPORTED.

-Consider this as a start off point for developing Looker extensions using the Vue framework.
+Consider this as a starting point for developing Looker extensions using the Vue framework.

-It loads and runs from a development server.

-TODO
+## TODO

+- eslint
+- test
+- typescript

+## DONE

-1. Add style support
+- Add style support - seems to work.
-2. Add image support
+- Hot loading
-3. Add a production build (the build works but the result has not been tested).
+- Add a production build - tested, seems to work.
+- Add image support - images are inlined.
+Use judiciously!
+- Code splitting - seems to work